On bulk deviations for the local behavior of random interlacements: Introduction

 For the upper bound we use a coarse graining procedure.
 With the super-exponential estimates of Section 3, we first replace $\cA_N$ by a not too large collection of events that mostly cover $\cA_N$.
-Each such event imposes a specific constraint on the averages $\langle \ov{e}_B, L^u\rangle$ of the occupation time $L^u_\point$ with respect to the normalized equilibrium measure of the box $B$, over a quite porous collection of well-separated boxes $B$ of size $L$ intersecting $B(0,N)$ and at mutual distance of order $KL$, see (\ref{5.12}) and Proposition \ref{prop5.3}.
-One then develops simultaneous bounds on all such events.
-For this purpose, a crucial step is to introduce for each such event of the coarse-graining a well-adapted potential, see (\ref{5.25}).
-This potential is used via an exponential Chebyshev inequality, see Proposition \ref{prop5.6}, which crucially relies on the bounds developed in Proposition \ref{prop5.4}.
-At this stage, dealing with an ``excess event'' plays an important role, see Remark \ref{rem5.5}.
-Then, one has to relate the exponential bounds involving the discrete Dirichlet forms and a quite porous information, see (\ref{5.48}), with the continuous variational problems, similar to (\ref{0.8}), where the constraint involving $\theta$ is present in full.
+Each such event imposes a specific constraint on the averages $\langle \ov{e}_B, L^u\rangle$ of the occupation time $L^u_\point$ with respect to the normalized equilibrium measure of the box $B$, simultaneously over a collection of well-separated boxes $B$ of size $L$ intersecting $B(0,N)$ and at mutual distance of order $KL$, see (\ref{5.12}) and Proposition \ref{prop5.3}.
+One then derives bounds on the probability of all such events.
+For this purpose, a central step is to introduce for each such event a well-adapted linear combination of the $\langle \ov{e}_B, L^u\rangle$, and bound its exponential moment.
+This is performed in Proposition \ref{prop5.6} and crucially relies on the bounds developed in Proposition \ref{prop5.4}.
+Dealing with an ``excess event'' plays an important role, see Remark \ref{rem5.5}.
+The desired bounds on the probability of the events in the coarse graining now come via an exponential Chebyshev inequality and appear in Proposition \ref{prop5.6}.
+They involve the discrete Dirichlet forms of certain discrete superharmonic functions.
+Then, one has to relate these exponential bounds involving the discrete Dirichlet forms and a quite porous constraint, see (\ref{5.48}), with the continuous variational problems, similar to (\ref{0.8}), where the constraint involving $\theta$ is present in full.
 This is performed in Proposition \ref{prop5.7}.
-The combination of the lower bound in Theorem \ref{theo4.2} and the upper bound in Theorem \ref{theo5.1} acquires its full strength in Corollary \ref{cor5.9}, see also (\ref{0.8}), when the function $\theta$ is additionally assumed to be strictly increasing.
+The combination of the lower bound in Theorem \ref{theo4.2} and the upper bound in Theorem \ref{theo5.1} acquires its full strength in Corollary \ref{cor5.9}, see also (\ref{0.8}).
 Several properties of the variational problem in (\ref{0.8}) are discussed in Remark \ref{rem5.10}.
-The upper bounds of Theorem \ref{theo5.1} also lead to upper bounds in the case of the occupation of the simple random walk (that formally corresponds to the level $u=0$) in Corollary \ref{cor5.11}.
+The upper bounds of Theorem \ref{theo5.1} also lead to upper bounds in the case of the occupation of the simple random walk (that formally corresponds to the level $u=0$) in Corollary \ref{cor5.11}, see also (\ref{0.8a}).